-Clarinda Primary School is located on the border of the City of Kingston and Monash Councils with a 2021 student population of 361 students on Census Day.
+Clarinda Primary School is located on the border of the City of Kingston and Monash Councils with a 2022 student population of 354 students on Census Day.
 The school is part of the Kingston Network of Schools in the South Eastern Victoria Region.
-The school's Student Family Occupation and Education index of 0.3287 has decreased from 0.3588 in 2020.
+The school's Student Family Occupation and Education index of 0.3287 has decreased from 0.3392 in 2021.
 We have straight classes in Foundation (Prep) and multi-age classes throughout the school.

 At Clarinda Primary School, engaging students is our core business.
 Our school is family-orientated and provides a supportive yet challenging environment where quality teaching and high expectations in learning and behaviour continue to achieve excellent results.
-Our vision is that we promote an engaging, inclusive and supportive education that empowers students to become life long learners.
+Our vision is to promote an engaging, inclusive and supportive education that empowers students to become lifelong learners.
 Care, Achievement, Respect and Excellence are the values that support our students in their personal and academic growth.